EarthByte/spatio-temporal-exploration/README.md

 Use Docker or install the dependencies in your computer.

 #### Step 2: Start Jupter Notebook
-Run `python3 jupyter notebook` in the root folder of this repoisitory(usually the folder "spatial-temporal-exploration").
+Run `python3 jupyter notebook` in the root folder of this repoisitory(usually the folder "spatio-temporal-exploration").
 If you are using Docker, run the Docker container in the root folder of this repoisitory (See Docker section -> step2).

 #### Step 3: Open Notebooks